Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-\end{thm} In Theorem \ref{thm:tstep-ld}, we assume that the initial estimator has a mild rate of the convergence $O_{\mathbb{P}}\big( m^{-\frac{1}{3}}\big)$, which can be obtained by applying MSE \eqref{eq:MSE} or SMSE \eqref{SMSE} to a subset of the data with size $m$.
-The second and the third terms in \eqref{eq:tstepbeta} indicate that the initial condition is forgotten double-exponentially fast as the iterations proceed, and it is easy to see that as long as
+\end{thm} In Theorem~\ref{thm:tstep-ld}, we assume that the initial estimator has a mild convergence rate $O_{\mathbb{P}} ( (p/m)^{\frac{1}{3}} )$, which can be obtained by applying MSE \eqref{eq:MSE} or SMSE \eqref{SMSE} to a subset of the data with size $m$.
+The second and third terms in \eqref{eq:tstepbeta} indicate that the initial condition is forgotten double-exponentially fast as the iterations proceed, and it is easy to see that as long as